 In the example above, if there is also a debt arrangement, remember, 20% of every payment is automatically sent to satisfy that.
 So, if you add $23.00 of credit, 20% ($4.60) is automatically alloted to the debt arrangement.
 That only leaves $18.40 credit.
 Your, power will NOT TURN ON, because the computer must detect a $20.00 credit balance to restore power.
 If that happens, the next payment you make to try to restore power will also send 20% to the debt arrangement.
 Rather than guessing, the surest way to know the correct amount that reaches the $20.00 minimum is to call the office at (903) 763-2203.
 Once the credit threshold is reached, and power is restored, you’ll receive a text indicating that.

 Meter Shut Off Times for Meters in Debt

 Automatic meter shut off happens the first non-holiday weekday after a grace period, between 10:00 a.m. and 11:00 a.m.
 System parameters give a grace period (no shut off) during holidays, and weekends, or if the National Weather Service issues an extreme temperature alert for the area.

 Reporting System Outages

-In the case of a power outage (not due to zero credit) members should report these via the outage hot-line or by sending a text.
-The system recognizes a member by the account number or telephone number listed on the account.
-Therefore, it’s important that your current phone number is on file or these will not work for you.
+In the case of a power outage (not due to zero credit) members should report these via the outage hot-line, the free My WCEC app, or by sending a text.
+See the instructions here.

 WCEC members have several payment methods to choose from.
 SmartPower is a member managed system and members that select this method assume the responsibility of keeping their power on by ensuring credit remains on their account.